The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 DLSS is an AI-based technology developed by NVIDIA.
 This technology relies on special hardware, Tensor Cores, only found on RTX graphics cards.
 Specifically, every SKU that belongs to the 2000, 3000, and RTX 4000 series.

-This is particularly useful for users that want to run games at 4K with intensive graphical options like ray tracing at high framerates.
+This is particularly useful for users that want to run games at 4K with demanding graphical options like ray tracing at high framerates.

-Once DLSS got the 2.0 version, the performance gains and loss in graphical fidelity got reduced even further.
+Once DLSS got the 2.0 version, the performance gains and reduction in visual quality got minimized even further.

 Furthermore, with the new generation of RTX GPUs (4000), DLSS 3.0 will be introduced.